Rheumatoid Factor Testing (RF)

 Women tend to report higher rheumatoid factor blood levels in their blood than men.

-As many as one in eleven women tested have high levels of Rheumatoid Factor
+As many as one in nine women tested have high levels of Rheumatoid Factor

 of people have Rheumatoid Factor blood levels in the normal range.
 Do you?